LattePandaTeam/Docs/content/1st_edition/nodered.md

 5.Configure Email Node

 Now we can configure the email node.
 I am using the Microsoft office email server.
-If you are using other email service providers, please check your server settings for setting up an `imap` client.
+If you are using another email service provider, please check your server settings for setting up an `imap` client.

 ![node-red_email](http://www.lattepanda.com/wp-content/uploads/2016/02/node-red_email.png)

-And also if you are using *Gmail*, you need to create an application specific password for third-party application authentication.
+Also, if you are using *Gmail*, you need to create an application specific password for third-party application authentication.

 6.Configure Function Node

-We need a tiny bit of code to interpret the email messages before relay that on to your Arduino board.
-Specifically, we are using the email's **subject** to control our Arduino board.
-Because some server may automatically attach or transform the email **body** content or format for better user experience (in its own opinion), it would be easier to write working code for our example using only the **email subject**.
+We need a tiny bit of code to interpret the email messages before their messages are relayed onto your Arduino board.
+Specifically, we are using the email's **subject line** to control our Arduino board.
+Since some servers may automatically attach to or transform the email's **body** content or format it in a certain way in order to produce a "better user experience", it will be easier to write working code for our example using only the **email subject** rather than the email's **body**.
-Here is the code
+Here is the code :

 `javascript`